edterbak/NodeRed2/flow_configuration_functions.md

 <a id="top"></a>
 ## Custom functions

-The flow contains custom functions.
+The flow contains custom functions and special features.
+The purpose of each one is described here
   - [Custom functions](#functions)
     - [Pumpspeed](#pumpspeed)
     - [CCC](#ccc)